q2ebanking/boa-constrictor/docs/pages/main-docs/tutorial/part-2-web-ui-testing.md

 | *logger* | Send log messages from Screenplay calls to a target destination. |

 Loggers must implement the `ILogger` interface.
-They are part of the `Boa.Constrictor.Logging` namespace.
+They are part of the `Boa.Constrictor.Screenplay` namespace.
 `ConsoleLogger` is a class that will log messages to the system console.
 You can define your own custom loggers by implementing `ILogger`.
 You can also combine multiple loggers together using `TeeLogger`.